Pozzo-FH/pozzo-fh.github.io/guide/index.md

 subtitle: THIS IS A WORK IN PROGRESS!
 ---

-## Where to Get Help
+## About this

+This is meant for players who have installed and successfully ran the game, and want to learn more about the mechanics and features to gain an edge on the battlefield.

+If you are looking for an installation guide, check these:

+- Official Discord
-### Discord, Forums
+- Public Forums

-### CMP Discord, Forums
+- Official Website
+- CMP Website

 ## Playing Online

 ### Servers

-### Rules

-### Chat Commands

-You have three ways to talk on the server using text.
-They are:

-- "J" for common chat
-- "K" for team chat
-- "L" squad chat

-TODO COMMANDS
+- PlayFH2 (aka Russian Hope)
+- CMP Europe
+- CMP Asia
+- WAW US
+- CMP Tournament

 ### General Etiquette

+#### Apologize for Teamkills

-a) Try to avoid killing your teammates.
+Try to avoid killing your teammates.
 If it happens to you unintentionally, it is common courtesy to apologize to the person(s) you killed.

+#### Ride Sharing
-b) Wait for your teammates if you are driving an APC, car, truck, or transport plane.
+Wait for your teammates if you are driving an APC, car, truck, or transport plane.
 There is a good chance your teammates want a ride too, and you will have a better shot at surviving if you move together in force.
 Sometimes vehicles are very limited, and will not respawn for a period of time.

+#### Dealing with Assholes

+**IMPORTANT:** If a player is teamkilling or trolling you, DO NOT do a revenge teamkill, but report him to the admins with the `!r` command.
+Admins are not all-knowing, and if they see you do a revenge teamkill without knowing about the context, they might ban your ass instead!

+### Chat Commands

+- `!shownext`: What map will be played next
+- `!admins`: Which admins are online?
+- `!r PLAYER REASON`: Report a player to the admins, e.g.: \
+  `!r noobslayer9000 teamkilling`

 ## Gameplay